pioio/ezcli/README.md

 (You can also use `taskcli` instead of `t`)

+## The entrypoints - `t` vs `tt` - less vs more
 By default `taskcli` installs these entrypoints: `t`, `tt`, `taskcli`
-- `t` and `taskcli` are equivalent; and are the default entrypoints to the tool.
+- `t` and `taskcli` are equivalent; they are the default entrypoints to the tool.
-- `tt` is the equivalent of running `t --show-hidden` (i.e. `t -H`), so, by default it shows all the hidden tasks and groups.
+- `tt` is an alternative entrypoint designed to show a bit more info by default.
+By default it's the equivalent of running `t --show-hidden` (i.e. `t -H`), so, by default it shows all the hidden tasks and groups.

 This distinction also impacts tab completion.
 Tab completion for `t` only shows not hidden groups/tasks, while tab completion for `tt` shows all groups/tasks.
+You can customize either entrypoint by adding more default flags (e.g. to make `tt` also show values of default arguments) by customizing `tt.config` object in your `tasks.py`.

-Rationale: in practice I found simply switching between `t` and `tt` to be the fastest way of toggling between showing some, vs. all, tasks.
+Rationale for many entrypoints: in practice I found simply switching between `t` and `tt` to be the fastest way of toggling between showing some, vs. all, tasks.
 Wasteful?
 A bit, maybe.
 Handy?
 You bet!

+## Key features
+- Pythonic way of defining tasks - simply create a function.
+- Easily manage, group, highlight, tag, list your tasks.
+- Auto hide tasks which are not ready to be run (e.g. due to missing env vars) (`tt.config.hide_not_ready = True`)
+- Import and reuse tasks from other modules/dirs  (`tt.include(module_name)`).
+Directories will be switch autmtically as needed.
+- Quickly see the overview of all the tasks, along with optional and mandatory arguments.
+- Customize the way your tasks are listed.
+Customize it on per-project basis, or globally for many projects.
+- Configurable: easy to start, but also easy to customize for larger projects.
+- Automatically switch directories when running tasks imported from other directories (can be disabled).